WeeklyCoder/Week10/README.md

 # Week10
 Analog Clock | What time is it?
-Polar Coordinate Time, of course.
+It's Polar Coordinate Time, of course.

 ## 📃 Description:
 Moving past reading time as figures, let's depict it as analog clock with hands [H : M : S].